py5coding/py5book/how_tos/use_camera3D.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

 There is no actual Python package called camera3D that `from camera3D import Camera3D` is importing from.
-The reason why the previous cell works is because of some JPype import magic that is activated when py5 is imported.
+The reason why the previous cell works is because of some JPype import magic that is activated when py5 is imported, allowing you to import a Java class from the Camera 3D jar file.

 ## Define Global Variables